 There are two main approaches to measuring a sample- heat flow and heat flux.
-In heat flow measurements, the DSC directly measures the heat that enters and leaves the sample.
-The calorimeter uses a feedback loop to keep the temperature within the material constant and measures the required power to do this against known standards.
-This approach is useful if you want a precise control of the temperature and gives accurate enthalpy and heat capacity measurements.
+In heat flow measurements, the differential scanning calorimeters directly measure the heat that enters and leaves the sample.
+The calorimeter uses a feedback loop to maintain a constant temperature within the material and measures the required power to do this against known standards.
+This approach is useful if you want precise control of the temperature and gives accurate enthalpy and heat capacity measurements.

 Heat flux DSCs work by measuring the temperature changes, or heat flux, between a sample and a reference material, and calculates the heat flow from the calibration data.
-This approach is less sensitive to small transitions and generally, produces less accurate results than their heat flow counterparts.
+This approach is less sensitive to small transitions and generally produces less accurate results than its heat flow counterparts.

 Isothermal Titration Calorimeter

 Isothermal titration calorimetry is used to measure the reactions, and interactions, between biomolecules.
-This method of calorimetry allows for the binding affinity, stoichiometry, entropy and enthalpy of a solution-based binding reaction to being calculated.
-It is a useful method to study biological interactions, including drug delivery systems.
+This method of calorimetry allows for the binding affinity, stoichiometry, entropy and enthalpy of a solution-based binding reaction to be calculated.
+It is a useful method for studying biological interactions, including drug delivery systems.

 This method is also non-destructive, has no requirement for biological labels, has the ability to measure unusual reaction systems and is fast.
 However, it can only determine thermodynamic quantities (and not kinetic) and requires a large amount of sample to run.
 However, for the biologically-inspired fields, it is a valuable tool.